praveenorugantitech/praveenorugantitech-pagination-reactjs/README.md

-# GitHub Followers with Pagination developed using React JS with Hooks and GitHub API
+# My GitHub Followers with Pagination developed using React JS with Hooks and GitHub API

 ### API